Praveen290192/White_object_chasing_bot/README.md

 $ source devel/setup.bash

 #Launching
-launch world.launch from terminal using below command
+Launch world.launch from terminal using below command
 $ roslaunch my_robot world.launch

 Open new terminal and make sure to source it